A2O Cycle Trail

-From Aoraki, Mt Cook to Oamaru by the Pacific Ocean - Alpine to Coast in a mere 315km.
-Changing environments with diverse scenery and history that follows the water fallen in the mountains down into the mighty Waitaki river.
-Snow capped peaks, Glaciers, varied terrain, wine, hot tubs, swimming in lakes, beautiful rivers and it just goes on and on!
-The journey of this mighty trail will provide interest for everyone.......jump on to one of our tours for the easiest way to experience this delight.
-This page is dedicated to give you some more information on the trail and the region.
+From Aoraki, Mt Cook to Oamaru by the Pacific Ocean - Alpine to Coast in just 315km - you will be following changing environments, with diverse scenery and history that follows the water falling in the Southern Alps down to the mighty Waitaki river and beyond.
+You will journey past snow-capped peaks, glaciers, azure glacial lakes, stunning braided rivers, varied and dramatic vistas, boutique vineyards and luxurious hot tubs.
+This incredible trail will provide something of interest for everyone, jump on to one of our tours for the easiest way to experience this journey of a lifetime.
+This page is dedicated to providing you with some detailed information of the trail and our wonderful region.

 The Cycle Trail

-The logistics of riding the trail will depend on the daily distances you are comfortable in riding each day as well as the services you have.
+The logistics of riding the trail will depend on the daily distances you are comfortable riding each day and the services offered between sections.
 The whole 320km has been broken down into 9 sections.
 These sections travel between towns/settlements where you can find accommodation and food.

-Each section of the trail has different highlights and therefore can be cycled on its own right or combined to make the riding longer.
-The first 4 sections are in the ‘Alpine’ region of the Mackenzie basin and the rest follow down the Waitaki Valley to finish at Oamaru.
+Each section of the trail has different highlights and therefore can be cycled in its own right.
+The first 4 sections are in the ‘Alpine’ region of the Mackenzie basin and the rest meander down the Waitaki Valley, finishing in Oamaru.
 The first 4 sections have more open mountain views compared with generally the ‘closer to nature’ feel of the Waitaki sections.

-Below we have listed each section and provided some information for you to consider if you want to ride part or all of the trail.
+Below we have broken down each section and provided some information for you to consider before embarking on this journey.

 Extra information on the cycle trail

 The Alps 2 Ocean Cycle Trail starts at the White Horse Hill Campground, just north of Mt Cook Village.
-At the camp site next to the toilets and shelter the off road trail departs from the start sign towards the airport (8km).
+At the campsite next to the toilets and shelter the off-road trail departs from the start sign towards the airport (8km).
 A short helicopter flight across the Tasman River takes you to Tasman Point to continue along the trail.
-The trail here feels remote and can be soft in small areas as its built on the glacial breaded river scree. there are several river crossings along this section.
-Be careful with swollen streams in times of heavy rain.
+The trail here feels remote and can be soft in small areas as its built on the glacial breaded river scree.
+There are several river crossings along this section; be careful crossing swollen streams in times of heavy rain.
 From Tasman Point it’s 10.6km to the Jollie Car Park at the top of Hayman Rd.
 Remember to stop and look back at Aoraki/ Mt Cook at 3,754 metres high.
 On reaching the car park its 16.8 km to reach the end of the section at Braemar road junction.
 There are no services at this section junction but accommodation is available before at Braemar Station.

 From Twizel follow Mackenzie Drive and then turn right onto Nuns Veil Road.
-This immediately turns into a t-junction so go left onto Glen Lyon Road.
+This immediately turns into a t-junction, go left onto Glen Lyon Road.
 After 6km you will ride past Loch Cameron and then over a canal bridge.
 Follow this until it crosses the canal bridge just past Loch Cameron.
 Continue along the sealed quite road to the edge of Lake Ohau (at 18 km).
-Follow the sign along the off road trail over the Ohau weir (2km) and then continue on the Lake Ohau foreshore until you meet the Ohau road at 29km from Twizel.
-Beware that Matagouri bushes line the trail and riding off the trail could fill you tires with punctures!
+Follow the sign along the off-road trail over the Ohau weir (2km) and then continue along the Lake Ohau foreshore until you meet the Ohau road 29km from Twizel.
+Beware of the Matagouri bushes that line the trail and avoid riding off the trail as this could lead to multiple punctures!

 Follow the sealed road for the final 10km to Lake Ohau Lodge passing Lake Ohau Village after 3 km.

-Departing along the driveway you cycle across the slopes of Ruataniwha up towards the Tanbrae high point some 400m above.
+Departing along the driveway of the Lodge you cycle up the slopes of Ruataniwha towards the Tanbrae high point some 400m above.
 The first 6 km takes you to Freehold creek on an easy gentle slope.
 After here the track becomes a little narrower and more bumpy to the top at 11km.
 Beware there are a couple of false summits that might play with your motivation!
-Its not as bad as you may have heard and in the worst case you can push you bike to the top.
+It’s not as bad as legend has it; worst case, you can push your bike to the top.

-You know the saying….’What goes up must come down!’, well that is the case!
+You know the saying….’What goes up must come down’.
 The next 7 km head down to Quailburn road, its fast so please take care!
 There are a couple of creeks to cross that might help you cool off if the weather is hot.
-This grassy hillside has a feel of Africa and it would not be unfitting for a giraffe to be in the scene too!
+This grassy hillside has a feel of being on safari and it would not be unfitting to imagine a giraffe in the scene!

-At the Quailburn Road junction you can head 2km to the historic woolshed for a look around.
-Its a lovely place for lunch next to the creek if its that time of day for you.
-You will also fine a toilet there too.
-Heading down Quailburn road you will pass Henburn Road where the Clay Cliffs side trip takes you.
-It is a 14km return trip and the gravel road can get busy with passing tourists so please be aware.
+At the Quailburn Road junction, you can head up 2km to the historic woolshed for a look around.
+Its a lovely place for lunch next to the creek.
+You will also find a toilet there too.
+Heading down Quailburn road you will pass Henburn Road, a potential side trip to the Clay Cliffs.
+It is a 14km return trip and the gravel road can get busy with tourist vehicles so please be aware.

 Continuing along Quailburn Road you will meet the highway.
 Here take the off-road trail which leads through the Ahuriri Camp Ground and on to Omarama.
-Please take care using the highway bridge over the Ahuriri river.
-Once in Omarama you are half way down the A2O!
+Please take care using the highway bridge over the Ahuriri river due to fast-moving traffic.
+Omarama marks the halfway point of the trail.

-Departing from Omarama you head down the Waitaki Valley on the off-road trail to the top of the Chain Hills that is 5 km away.
+Departing from Omarama you head down the Waitaki Valley on the off-road trail to the top of the Chain Hills, 5 km away.
 From here you get a magnificent view of Lake Benmore and your descent beside State Highway 83.
 The trail takes you passed Pumpkin Point (10 km) and on to Sailors cutting, the popular boat access to Benmore.
-Here you camp find camping and toilets.
+There are toilets and a campsite situated here.

-Presently you take the highway up to Otematata saddle with views of Lake Aviemore and the valley beyond, then downhill all the way to Otematata.
-This is due to change and scheduled to change for the 2016/17 season.
+From here you take the highway up to the Otematata saddle with views of Lake Aviemore and the valley beyond, then downhill all the way to Otematata.
+This is due to change and scheduled to change for the 2017/18 season.
 We will change the description here once the information is available and the new trail open.

 From Otematata, there is a sealed pathway and gravel tracks that take you along beside the lake that follows Loch Laird Road.
 You join the sealed road and head steeply (but short) up to the Benmore Hydro Dam (6km).
 You may find that you have to push the final few hundred meters to the top!